bomonike/bomonike.github.io/aws-onboarding.md

    Policy as Code.

 * <strong>Declaratively</strong> running Infrastructure as Code (IoC) DSL (Domain Specific Language) definitions to define the <strong>desired state</strong> of the AWS environment.
-This makes it easier to track changes and repeat the same environment in different regions and accounts.
+This makes it easier to track changes and repeat the same environment in different regions within different accounts.

    Cloud Formation (CF) was created by Amazon and only works within AWS.
 So its use would likely enable you to automate the <strong>latest tech</strong> AWS has to offer.